APO-SRE/fso-lab-devops/docs/BUILD_STEPS_FOR_PREPARING_THE_WORKSHOP.md

 a pre-configured operating system and installed software which is used to quickly create new running machines.

-As part of this project, Packer is used to create immutable VM images consisting of a standardized installation of Amazon Linux 2 with a set of common software.
-These static images are later used by Terraform when standing-up the infrastructure and compute resources needed by workshop participants.
-Currently, these VMs consist of the following type:
+As part of this project, Packer is used to create an immutable Lab VM image consisting of a standardized installation of Amazon Linux 2 with a set of common software.
+This static image is later used by Terraform when standing-up the infrastructure and compute resources needed by workshop participants.
+Currently, this VM consists of the following type:

--	__LPAD VM__: A 'Launchpad' VM with pre-configured tooling for Kubernetes and AWS CLI Operations.
+-	__LPAD VM__: A 'Launchpad' Lab VM with pre-configured tooling for Kubernetes and AWS CLI Operations.

-For SE-lead workshops, these VM images are built and maintained by Cisco/AppDynamics.
-However, all of the artifacts used to build the images are present in this project, so customers are free to customize and build their own VM images if desired.
+For SE-lead workshops, the Lab VM image is built and maintained by Cisco/AppDynamics.
+However, all of the artifacts used to build the image are present in this project, so customers are free to customize and build their own VM images if desired.

 ### Terraform